fjemi/yaml-testing-framework/README.md

 <h3>Expanding and Collating Tests</h3>

 Using the plugin we can define configurations for tests at various levels (globals, tests, nested tests), expand those configurations to lower configurations, and collate individual tests.
-This allows us to resuse configurations and reduce the duplication of content across a YAML file.
-This is similar to [anchors](https://yaml.org/spec/1.2.2/#anchors-and-aliases) in YAML, which we can take advantage, along with the other features availabe in YAML.
+This allows us to reuse configurations and reduce the duplication of content across a YAML file.
+This is similar to [anchors](https://yaml.org/spec/1.2.2/#anchors-and-aliases) in YAML, which we can take advantage, along with the other features available in YAML.

 <h4>Example</h4>

 This is an abstract example of the expanding/collating configurations done by the plugin, where the configurations for tests are comprised of:
 - `config_a` - a list
 - `config_b` - an object
 - `config_c` - a string
 - `config_d` - null

 In this example, we set these configurations at various levels, globally, tests, and nested tests; and the expanded/collated results are three individual tests containing various values for each configuration.

 ```yaml
 # Defined/Condensed